azizkastalli/data-engineering/Data-wharehouse/README.md

     ├── create_tables.py          # Manages the tables creation in redshift database.
     ├── etl.py                    # Manages the ETL process in redshift database.
     ├── sql_queries.py            # Contains all necessary SQL queries to drop, create tables and process the ETL process.
-    ├── dwh.cfg                   # contains the s3 buckets links, the redshift cluster credentials and the IAM role, all necessary to make the connections to redshift and s3 buckets.
+    ├── dwh.cfg                   # Contains all necessary credentials to connect to redshift and s3 buckets.
     └── README.md
 ```